Exploring Children’s Rights and A.I

 Exploring the views of children

-Over 1,200 children living in Scotland completed a digital survey in June 2023 which explored their views and ideas on AI, and its use and development in relation to their human rights.
+Over 1,200 children living in Scotland completed a digital survey in June 2023 which explored their views and ideas on A.I, and its use and development in relation to their human rights.
 Each survey was completed anonymously by children aged eight-14 years old, supported by school staff but independently filled out by children.
 The survey and accompanying facilitation instructions for teachers and other supporting adults were designed and produced by Children’s Parliament.
 Have a look at some of the key results in the charts and word maps shown on the graphic.

 Children could express their views and ideas in more depth through two open-ended questions on the survey if they wished; the answers to those questions will form a part of the evidence for the project’s next report.